 What is a VA loan?

-A VA loan is a government-insured mortgage loan that helps former and active military members buy a home or refinance their existing home.
+VA loans help former and active military members buy a home or refinance an existing home.
 VA loans aim to help make homeownership possible and affordable for more military members and veterans.

 Who is eligible for a VA loan?